 The Mobile Clinic runs five full days a week, treating women and children from United Nations Refugee camps and remote villages in the surrounding desert.
 An approximate 25% of patients served by the Clinic are refugees.

 A pediatrician staffs the Clinic daily to treat young children and newborns.
 Those who suffer from severe illness or developmental disabilities are referred to specialty hospitals for specialized care.
-Just recently, another specialist join the Clinic team to address the unique healthcare needs of women past the childbearing age – a severely underserved population in Palestine.
+Just recently, another specialist joined the Clinic team to address the unique healthcare needs of women past the childbearing age – a severely underserved population in Palestine.

 Holy Family Hospital’s Mobile Clinic treats nearly 800 women and 1,200 children each year.
 With an array of services otherwise inaccessible to families, the Clinic brings new hope to families throughout the Bethlehem region.